sphinx-doc/sphinx/Doc-3k/library/optparse.rst

 * ``callback``

   For options with action ``"callback"``, the callable to call when this option is seen.
-See section :ref:`optparse-option-callbacks`, Option Callbacks for detail on the arguments passed to ``callable``.
+See section :ref:`optparse-option-callbacks` for detail on the arguments passed to ``callable``.

 * ``callback_args``, ``callback_kwargs``